 - a calendar app, such as Google’s (search your device’s app store), where you can store all the details about events on your schedule

-- a travel app such as TripIt or TripCase, which organizes your itineraries for easy access on your phone
+- a travel app such as TripIt, which organizes your itineraries for easy access on your phone

 - Google Maps or another app so you won’t have to print driving directions

 - an app to organize all your e-books, such as Calibre

 Navigating through your paper clutter doesn’t have to be an impossible digital dream.
 Set aside some time each week to devote to your paperless efforts, and commit to reducing the amount of paper you bring into your home.
 With planning and the proper tools, you can reduce your paper load to gain more time and better focus for your genealogy research.

 These simple strategies will help you keep your finger off the Print button and cut your genealogy paper clutter: